 Spring is the ideal time to prune back plants and shrubs to encourage their growth therefore resulting in more flowers, stems and foliage.
 You can also make sure you are cutting back any plants that have dead stems or have developed diseases over the winter.
 Grab yourself some sharp secateurs, loppers and a pruning saw to cover a variety of jobs.

-4. Edge beds and borders
+4. Tidy up beds and borders

 5. Weeding